blingusblongus/service-now-custom-component-setup/README.md

 				},
                 ...
 ```
-2. In the createElement() function, add a property called 'properties' to the arguments - this will be automatically mapped with the matching properties defined in `now-ui.json`
+2. In the createCustomElement() function, add a property called 'properties' to the arguments - this will be automatically mapped with the matching properties defined in `now-ui.json`
 ```
 // index.js (component level);